Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

 Let us consider the case that $K = \Delta'$ defined as

 for the inertia orbifold $IX$.
 The following is an analogue of Lemma 2.6.9 \cite{FOOO_MS}, to which we refer readers for the proof. \begin{lemma} There exist a surjective map

-which defines an isomorphism outside codimension 2 strata as a space with Kuranishi structure. \end{lemma} The $\mathfrak{Glue}$ map gives a way to describe an element of $\mathfrak{forget}^{-1}(\Sigma_0)$ as a fiber product of sphere and disc moduli space.
+which defines an isomorphism of spaces with Kuranishi structures, away from codimension 2 strata.
+Here we are using the stratification of the moduli spaces given by the combinatorial type of the curves. \end{lemma} The $\mathfrak{Glue}$ map gives a way to describe an element of $\mathfrak{forget}^{-1}(\Sigma_0)$ as a fiber product of sphere and disc moduli space.
 In this way, it corresponds to first taking the quantum multiplication and then taking the Kodaira-Spencer map.
 In the case that there are several sphere bubbles attached to a disc component (codimension higher than 2), there may be several ways of such description.
 Namely, $\mathfrak{Glue}$ map image may overlap in codimension two strata.

 The more important issue is the compatibility of Kuranishi perturbations to be chosen, where there are differences between toric and our cases.
 Recall that the proof of \cite{FOOO} uses $T^n$-action on moduli space of holomorphic discs in an essential way.
 Because finite group symmetry is much easier to handle than $T^n$-symmetry, many of the arguments simplify in our $\Z/2$-symmetry case.